lkiesow/leihs-wiki/Roles.md

 # Admin

+TODO: this information is missing information and has become to some extend incorrect

 Admins take decisions that affect the entire system, but they don't take part in lending or inventory management.
 This is instead delegated to specialized managers.
 Admins can:

 * Create and edit users.